 The best thing to do is to begin investing early.
 Whether you think you want to invest in gold or silver, or whatever else, eat the elephant a little each day, and in a year or so, you should be dramatically more intelligent and able to make wise investing decisions.

 Having said all that, you need to start somewhere.
-There are many blogs and websites devoted to investing.
+There are many blogs and websites devoted to investing and helping you gain valuable investing principles.
 They all have their place, I suppose, but I find a lot of them are a bit scattered.
 There isn’t a lot of solid information – more like pieces of info here and there.

 You could buy a book.
 I’ve bought a bunch.
 They have their place.
 I’ve always found that reading blogs/websites have given me the best advice and information on just about anything, though.
 I tend to find books are pretty generic with their info – well, with the beginner books at least.